-Students successfully completing this program and meeting state requirements will receive their Washington State Program Administrator or Principal Credential and can expand their career in K-12 education.
-Faculty have carefully incorporated a balance of practical experience, theory, and research into each program to develop you as a leader in the world of public education.
+Students successfully completing this program will receive their Washington State Program Administrator or Principal Credential and can expand their career in K-12 education.
+Faculty has carefully incorporated a balance of practical experience, theory, and research into each program to develop you as a leader in the world of public education.

 Adding the Master of Education to the Administrative Program

 The State of Washington requires all recipients of administrative credentials to have a master’s degree.
 We offer the Master of Education degree in conjunction with our Administrative Credential program for those students who still need their master’s degree.
 Adding the master’s degree requires five additional courses for the principal program or six additional courses for the program administrator program as well as a comprehensive written examination.

 Administrative Credential courses occur in fall and spring semesters, with one Program Administrator course and Master of Education courses occurring in summer sessions (May-July).